ragaveepk/Map_Reduce/README.md

 7) Load the dataset on HDFS: hdfs dfs -put LogFileGenerator.2021-10-19.log input_directory/
   - Load the dataset on HDFS: hdfs dfs -put LogFileGenerator.2021-10-17.log input_directory/

-8) Now run: hadoop jar Homework2.jar
+8) Now run: hadoop jar Map_reduce.jar

 9) After completion the results are saved in a folder named output_directory on HDFS.